GCSE OCR Biology A Papers 2 and 4

 Why not get a bit more practice with some biology quizzes and then come back and have another try!

-#3.
-What do we call animals that eat both other animals and plants?
+#1.
+What do we call animals that are eaten by other animals?

 Select all that apply: